 All of our music courses, ensembles, and lessons are available to non-majors as well.
-Introductory offerings include Sound and Sense: Understanding Music, Music Fundamentals, Jazz Appreciation, Beginning Composition, and Introduction to World Music.
-Upper-level courses are open to any interested student with the appropriate background.
+Introductory offerings include Sound and Sense: Understanding Music, Music Theory Fundamentals, Jazz Appreciation, Workshops in World Music.
+Upper-level courses are open to any interested student with the appropriate prerequisites.
 Course sizes range from five students (at the upper level) to 50 students (at the introductory level).
-Nonmajors are also encouraged to participate in the many ensembles on campus.
+Non-majors are also encouraged to participate in the many ensembles on campus.

 Examples of student research and independent projects